ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_testing.rst

 Testing collections
 *******************

 Testing your collection ensures that your code works well and integrates well with the rest of the Ansible ecosystem.
-Your collection should pass the general compile and sanity tests for Ansible code.
+Your collection should pass the sanity tests for Ansible code.
 You should also add unit tests to cover the code in your collection and integration tests to cover the interactions between your collection and ansible-core.

 .. contents::
    :local: